Hagley have a handful of "internal" (members vs members) and "external" (inter-club), competitions each year. Any

 Please note that your image cannot contain your name or watermark - the image must be anonymous when viewed from the front.

-Digital Images (ie not printed media) should be presented at 1400px x 1050 px and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.
+Digital Images (ie not printed media) should be presented at 1600px x 1200pxi and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.

 The image should be saved as per it's title.
 Please see the step-by-step guide to DIGITAL IMAGE preparation here.

-It would be most useful if members would also adopt this process with their images for the website and Facebook page.
+It would be most appreciated if members would also adopt this process with their images for the website and Facebook page.

 We have updated this based on comments from judges over recent competitions -